ApolloAuto/apollo/docs/howto/how_to_build_and_possible_error.md

 bash apollo.sh build [OPTION]
 ```

-if you want to build apollo in diversified modules, you can choose 'build_dbg'„ÄÅ
+If you want to build apollo in diversified modules, you can choose 'build_dbg',
 'build_opt' etc.

 `Note:` If you do not have a GPU, you can use the following script instead